-Does it ruin your teeth?
+Do tongue piercings ruin your teeth?

 Tongue piercings have been linked to receding gums and chipping teeth.
 Bumping your tongue ring against your teeth continuously can cause the enamel to chip away which exposes the sensitive layer’s underneath.
 It may also increase the risk of bacterial infections in your mouth and can fracture existing dental work.
 If you have your piercing for a number of years, the constant pressure against the back of your teeth can cause them to move and create gaps (but this can happen without oral jewellery too).
 A barbell specifically can irritate the gums and cause gum recession.
 However, Colgate advises that in order to minimise dental damage, choose smaller jewellery once the swelling has gone down (you may need a bigger one at first so it doesn’t get swallowed by your swollenness) and ensure the ball on the underside of your tongue is ever smaller to lower the risk of contact.
 There is more advice on how to care for your piercing at colgate.com.

 There is no evidence to suggest alcohol will corrode your piercing, but you’re not meant to drink for at least four weeks after you first get it done as it can disrupt the healing process.
-After that, drink as much gin as you like, worry free.
+After that, drink as much gin as you like, worry-free.

-Does it get infected easily?
+Do tongue piercings get infected easily?

 A common misconception of tongue piercings is that they will ALL get infected at some point.
 Your mouth is a hub of bacteria, but if you look after it correctly and clean it regularly, it’s unlikely to get infected.

-What happens if you swallow it?
+What happens if you swallow your tongue piercing?

-Mouth jewellery is of course a choking hazard.
+Mouth jewelle, of course, urse a choking hazard.
 Since you have to sleep with your tongue piercing in to prevent it closing the ring can unscrew overnight and you could either swallow your tongue ring or it could go down your airways.
 In scenario one, it most likely will pass through your body and leaves via a bowel movement without any hassle.
 Of course, there is a chance that the sharper post can cause damage to your digestive system so if you experience any pain after swallowing seek medical attention.
 In scenario two, you would have to have the jewellery extracted using a bronchoscope or if worse comes to worst possible lung surgery.